Raaz (film series): Raaz 3: The Third Dimension (2012 film)

-Raaz Reboot (2016)
+Raaz Reboot (2016 film)

-On January 1, 2016.
-Rehaan (Gaurav Arora) and Shaina (Kriti Kharbanda) return to Romania after a few years of their marriage.
-Apparently they lived there when they were unmarried.
-But when Rehaan got an offer as a Venture Capitalist for the East European Finance Company, Shaina was insistent that he take up the job.
-Rehaan was reluctant, he had a secret to hide.
+On 1 January 2016.
+Rehaan Khanna (Gaurav Arora) and Shaina Khanna (Kriti Kharbanda) return to Romania after a few years of their marriage.
+Apparently, they lived there when they were unmarried.
+But when Rehaan got an offer as a Venture Capitalist for the Eastern European Finance Company, Shaina was insistent that he take up the job.
+Rehaan was reluctant; he had a secret to hide.

 On the very first day, while unpacking her luggage, Shaina experiences paranormal activities.
 Rehaan refuses to believe her.
-A month later, while on a business trip, Rehaan receives a frantic call from Shaina requesting for help.
+A month later, while on a business trip, Rehaan receives a frantic call from Shaina requesting help.
 She is found holed up in a telephone booth in a rural area.
 Apparently, she had gone there to visit a clairvoyant.
 And thence, the narrative juggles back and forth as to what plagues them and what leads her to the clairvoyant.

 The local priest cannot do much about it.
 The ghost knows the priest's past.
 So, a blind Indian student studying psychometry in Romania enters the game.
-Then, enters Aditya Shrivastava (Emraan Hashmi, Shaina's former boyfriend) to rescue his lady love from the evil spirit.
-Aditya has some strange premonition about all the events taking place in Shaina's life.
-He offers to help her to fight the spirit and free his lady love from all the pain she is going through.
-Although, Shaina does not believe him at first, certain series of events make her believe that the spirit has something to do with her husband Rehaan.
-She finds out that he is keeping ‘Raaz’ which has now started to haunt their life.
-And in the end it is found out that Aditya is the real ghost whom Rehaan had killed previously to protect Shaina from his bad intentions.
+Then, Aditya Srivastava (Emraan Hashmi, Shaina's former boyfriend), to rescue his lady love from the evil spirit.
+Aditya has some strange premonitions about all the events taking place in Shaina's life.
+He offers to help her fight the spirit and free his lady love from all the pain she is going through.
+Although Shaina does not believe him at first, a certain series of events makes her believe that the spirit has something to do with her husband, Rehaan.
+She finds out that he is keeping ‘Raaz’, which has now started to haunt their life.
+And in the end, it is found out that Aditya Srivastava, the real ghost whom Rehaan had killed previously to protect Shaina from his bad intentions.